MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

         ![Screenshot of Visual Studio showing the Solution Explorer pane and the contents of the Package app x manifest file.](images/WinUI-csharp-packageproject.png)

+        > [!NOTE]
+        > Optionally, you can install the single-project MSIX packaging tools extension for Visual Studio and combine the packaging project settings into your application project.
+This extension enables you to develop and build your MSIX-packaged application without requiring a separate packaging project.
+For more information, see [Package your app using single-project MSIX](../../windows-app-sdk/single-project-msix.md).

 7. To add a new item to your app project, right-click the **_Project name_ (Desktop)** project node in **Solution Explorer** and select **Add** -> **New Item**.
 In the **Add New Item** dialog box, select the **WinUI** tab, choose the item you want to add, and then click **Add**.
 For more details about the available items, see [Item templates for WinUI 3](winui-project-templates-in-visual-studio.md#item-templates-for-winui-3).

     ![Screenshot of the Add New Item dialog box with the Installed > Visual C sharp Items > Win U I selected and the Blank Page option highlighted.](images/winui3-addnewitem.png)